My counselling focus is to support adults who are experiencing grief, loss and trauma.

 519-832-2522

-Offered only in Port Elgin and Southampton, Ontario and between April-June and September-December (weather permitting), I bring the same therapeutic values and approaches that I would in virtual space, to the outdoors.
+Movement can contribute to both presence and awareness of physical sensations and somatic experiences and can provide release from physical tensions that might help break up feelings of being stuck.
+Offered only in Port Elgin and Southampton Ontario and between April-June and September-December (weather permitting).
+I bring the same therapeutic values and approaches that I would in virtual space, to the outdoors.
 We may walk 1-2km with opportunities to stop and rest.
 This is not an exercise session.

 Before you decide if walk and talk counselling is a good fit for you, I do suggest that we build rapport and trust, in virtual session(s) first before choosing whether walk and talk counselling could be an effective option for you.
 Ages 18+